riya1964/Cloud-AI-Anomaly-Detection/README.md

 - `logs.db` — SQLite database containing generated logs.
 - `logs.csv` — CSV export of the logs.
 - `CloudAnomalyDetection.ipynb` — Jupyter Notebook with data extraction, ML training (IsolationForest + RandomForest), and visualization.
-- `report.md` — Project report (Markdown).
-You can convert it to PDF if needed.
-- `slides.md` — Slide contents (Markdown).
-Convert to PPTX if required.

 Conclusion